wyliethomas/battlestag/PROGRAMS/financial-statement-processor/README.md

 # Financial Statement Processor

-A Go-based system for parsing bank statements (PDF and images) and storing transactions in PostgreSQL.
+A Go-based system for parsing bank statements (PDF and images) and storing transactions in SQLite.
 Designed to work with the financial-document-watcher for automated statement processing.

 ## Features

 - **Dual executables**: Processor for parsing statements, query tool for retrieving data
 - **Multi-format support**: PDF and image files (via OCR)
-- **PostgreSQL storage**: Robust relational database with proper indexing
+- **SQLite storage**: Single-file database, no server setup required
 - **Duplicate prevention**: Automatic detection and skipping of duplicate transactions
 - **Proper exit codes**: Integration-friendly (0=success, 1=parse error, 2=db error)
 - **JSON output**: Query results in structured JSON format
 - **Comprehensive logging**: All operations logged to stdout for monitoring
+- **Portable**: Each installation has its own isolated database file

 ## Components